Below is an e-mail I sent to a family

 Natural chelation is controversial (at best) but given it is a non-medical intervention and can include simple things like increasing the amount of garlic you add to the diet, I don’t personally believe there is the potential for food-based interventions to be harmful.

 While I am not a doctor (I think I have to say that!)
-I have written a few posts about this on my blog based on my personal experience with my children and the research I have done in an effort to help my own family.
+I have written a few articles about this on my website based on my personal experience with my children and the research I have done in an effort to help my own family.
 Please take a look at the following links to start and share them with your wife if you think they might be helpful:

-My main concern about doing anything beyond food-based interventions is that a lot of supplements actually contain unsafe levels of Lead.
-Supplements that I have learned contain unsafe levels of lead (but that are sold with accompanying marketing materials and testimonies stating they help the body to eliminate lead) include modified citrus pectin, bentonite clay, and any (and possibly all) calcium supplements.
+My main concern about doing anything beyond food-based interventions is that a lot of supplements actually may contain unsafe levels of Lead.
+Supplements that I have learned might contain unsafe levels of lead (but that are sold with accompanying marketing materials and testimonies stating they help the body to eliminate lead) include modified citrus pectin, bentonite clay, and any (and possibly all) calcium supplements.
 The article linked here provides some context as it talks about one supplement that people often take because they have been told it eliminates lead, when in fact it has the potential to poison the user: https://tamararubin.com/2017/12/very-well-written-article-surprising-danger-of-bentonite-clay/

 For some background: